-- It proposes a novel approach which employs a simple and efficient approximate string matching algorithm [8] in order to find appropriate developers who are more likely to have sufficient expertise and interest levels to resolve a new issue. - 2) It provides an implementation of the proposed approach as well as experimental results on a large dataset of 5200 bug reports from the Eclipse Java Development Tools (JDT) project including the achieved information retrieval evaluation metrics, namely, Accuracy, weighted average precision, weighted average recall and F-measure for the top three developers recommendation.
+- It proposes a novel approach which employs a simple and efficient approximate string matching algorithm [12] in order to find appropriate developers who are more likely to have sufficient expertise and interest levels to resolve a new issue. - 2) It provides an implementation of the proposed approach as well as experimental results on a large dataset of 5200 bug reports from the Eclipse Java Development Tools (JDT) project including the achieved information retrieval evaluation metrics, namely, accuracy, weighted average precision, weighted average recall and F-measure for the top three developers recommendation.

-The paper is structured as follows: Section 2 presents the proposed approach.
-In section 3, we implement our recommender prototype and present experimental results.
-Related work in this field are discussed in section 4.
-Finally, conclusion and possible future work are stated in section 5.
+The paper is structured as follows: Section II presents the proposed approach.
+In Section III, we describe the implementation of our recommender prototype and present experimental results.
+Related work in this field are discussed in Section IV.
+Finally, conclusion and possible future work are stated in Section V.